 Marrakech souk tour with kids from Dana at The Talking Suitcase

 Marrakech is a beautiful city that can quickly overwhelm your senses.
 But as you become accustomed to the chaos, sights and smells, you realize what an incredible (and safe) experience you’re sharing as a family.
-To help us become acclimated to the city, we took a half-day Medina Tour organized through our riad.
+To help us become acclimated to the city, we took a half-day Medina Tour organized through our riad (similar to this one).
 Our guide took us to purchase spices, visit the Marrakech Museum, see the Jemaa El Fnaa Square and wander the twisting streets of the Souks.

 We were able to learn and see more about life in Marrakech than we could have ever found on our own.
 We visited a communal bakery where locals still bring their bread daily to be baked.
 We saw how the hammam was heated and watched as the man sat barefoot in a pile of wood chips, scooping them into a huge furnace.
 The kids were dressed in traditional berber scarves for a photo opp, and we even saw the local knife sharpener at work.